sveltejs/svelte/site/content/docs/02-template-syntax.md

 ### `<svelte:fragment>`

-The `<svelte:fragment>` element allows you to place content in a named [docs](docs#slot_name) without wrapping it in a container.
+The `<svelte:fragment>` element allows you to place content in a named [docs](docs#slot_name) without wrapping it in a container DOM element.
 This keeps the flow layout of your document intact.

 ```sv
 <!-- Widget.svelte -->